aon3d/covid-face-shield/README.md

 Each print will yield 5 face shield frames.

-Plan 112g of ABS filament and 2 hours of print time per print.
+Plan 112g of ABS filament and just over 2 hours of print time per print.

 ### Frame Removal